 Out in front, There’s a picnic table and people just chatting.
-When we enter, I’m surprised to see that Anhapee Brewery’s Algoma taproom is at least a little bigger than the impression I had.
+When we enter, I’m surprised to see that the taproom is at least a little bigger than the impression I had.
 Still, it looks like some guy repurposed his garage and built a bar inside…and that’s simply awesome.
 I immediately fall in love with it’s intimate charm.
 And it gets better.

 After we order our beers, make a little small talk and head outside, I’m blown away by this place’s backyard.
-Attached to the building is a very small ledge where eight or so seats overlook a marina.
+Attached to the building, a very small ledge with eight or so seats overlooks a marina.
 If you decide to venture down the hill, there’s plenty of seating near the marina.

 The only slight drawback to the Algoma location would be choice of beer.
 I believe there are a about half a dozen more beers available in Suamico.
 Still, there’s a decent selection at this place by the lake.